ibm-cloud-docs/openshift/openshift_secure.md

     </tr>
     <tr>
       <td>Fine-grained access control</td>
       <td>As the account administrator you can [grant access to other users for Red Hat OpenShift on IBM Cloud](/docs/openshift?topic=openshift-users#users) by using {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM). {{site.data.keyword.cloud_notm}} IAM provides secure authentication with the {{site.data.keyword.cloud_notm}} platform, Red Hat OpenShift on IBM Cloud, and all the resources in your account.
 Setting up proper user roles and permissions is key to limit who can access your resources and to limit the damage that a user can do when legitimate permissions are misused. </br></br>You can select from the following pre-defined user roles that determine the set of actions that the user can perform: <ul><li><strong>Platform roles:</strong> Determine the cluster and worker node management-related actions that a user can perform in Red Hat OpenShift on IBM Cloud.
 Platform roles also assign users the `basic-users` and `self-provisioners` RBAC role.
 With these RBAC roles, you can create an OpenShift project in the cluster, in which you can deploy apps and other Kubernetes resources.
 As the creator of the project, you are automatically assigned the `admin` RBAC role for the project so that you can fully control what you want to deploy and run in your project.
 However, these RBAC roles do not grant access to other OpenShift projects.
 To view and access other OpenShift projects, you must be assigned the appropriate service access role in IAM.  </li><li><strong>Service access roles:</strong> Determine the [Kubernetes RBAC role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) that is assigned to the user and the actions that a user can run against the OpenShift API server.
 While the <code>basic-users</code> and <code>self-provisioners</code> RBAC role that is assigned with a platform role lets you create and manage your own OpenShift projects, you cannot view, access, or work with other OpenShift projects until you are assigned a service access role.
 For more information about the corresponding RBAC roles that are assigned to a user and associated permissions, see [{{site.data.keyword.cloud_notm}} IAM service roles](/docs/openshift?topic=openshift-access_reference#service). </li><li><strong>Classic infrastructure:</strong> Enables access to your classic {{site.data.keyword.cloud_notm}} infrastructure resources.
-Example actions that are permitted by classic infrastructure roles are viewing the details of cluster worker node machines or editing networking and storage resources.</li>
+Example actions that are permitted by classic infrastructure roles are viewing the details of cluster worker node machines or editing networking and storage resources.</li><roks311-vpc>
-  </ul> </br> For more information about access control in a cluster, see [Assigning cluster access](/docs/openshift?topic=openshift-users).</td>
+  <li><strong>VPC infrastructure:</strong> Enables access to VPC infrastructure resources.
+Example actions that are permitted by VPC infrastructure roles are creating a VPC, adding subnets, changing floating IP addresses, and creating VPC Block Storage instances. </li></roks311-vpc></ul> </br> For more information about access control in a cluster, see [Assigning cluster access](/docs/openshift?topic=openshift-users).</td>
     </tr>
     <tr>
       <td>Admission controllers</td>